skztr/foreverworld/README.md

 defaults to `1`.
 Ideally, we would set this to `0`, but I don't know how to modify items within a player's inventory in this way.

+This version is written to be compatible with Minecraft 1.15.
+Though not thoroughly tested, it should be compatible with earlier versions if the line:

+    gamerule doImmediateRespawn true

+is removed from `data/foreverworld/functions/init/rules.mcfunction` and `data/foreverworld/functions/upgrade/0001_0002.mcfunction`

 # Testing

 A test suite is included.
 To test the datapack, run the function